Huachao/vscode-restclient/README.md

 Rest Client extension respects the proxy settings made for Visual Studio Code (`http.proxy` and `http.proxyStrictSSL`).
 Only HTTP and HTTPS proxies are supported.

 ### Per-request Settings
 REST Client Extension also supports request-level settings for each independent request.
-The syntax is similar with the request name definition, `# @settingName [settingValue]`, a required setting name as well as the optional setting vaule.
+The syntax is similar with the request name definition, `# @settingName [settingValue]`, a required setting name as well as the optional setting value.
 Available settings are listed as following:

 Name | Syntax    | Description
 -----|-----------|--------------------------------------------------------------